aleksaelezovic/edge-node-2.0/typescript/README.md

 Use `turbo gen` to generate new apps and packages.

+### Versioning and changelog generation

+1. Use `changeset` to create a new release.
+Select which packages to include in the release and select which of them require a minor or a major version bump (if neither major or minor is selected, the release will be a patch version)
+2. Use `changeset version` to bump up the versions and generate a changelog for each package.

+> After both of these steps, a commit will be created automatically.

 ### Utilities

 This Turborepo has some additional tools already setup for you: